Revenues were up 8% while earnings and dividends per share were up 13%, continuing the company’s long track record of impressive results.

 Of course, it wasn’t all good news otherwise the dividend yield wouldn’t have been so high.

 The company’s 2015 results mentioned economic uncertainty from the Brexit referendum, an increase in competition from other branded restaurants and pubs, and a decrease in footfall at some of its out-of-town retail park sites thanks to the growing trend for online shopping.

 At the time, my opinion was that people weren’t going to stop eating out, so any revenue or cost pressures would be reflected across most of the restaurant and pub industry.
-In fact, given TRG’s impressive track record, I though these pressures might squeeze some of its competitors out of business which, in the long-run, would be good for TRG.
+In fact, given TRG’s impressive track record, I thought these pressures might squeeze some of its competitors out of business which, in the long run, would be good for TRG.

 But that isn’t how things turned out.

 Less than a month after TRG joined the portfolio, management announced that they expected 2016 like-for-like sales to be down by 2.5%.
 This was due to ongoing challenges in revenues (from declining footfall at out-of-town retail parks) and expenses (from increasing rents, wages and other costs).

 At this point, the company launched a comprehensive review of its strategy and, somewhat surprisingly, the CFO left with immediate effect.
 This was surprising, to me at least, because CFO and CEO “resignations” usually occur after much more than a 2.5% like-for-like sales decline.

 Clearly, there must have been more going wrong than just a minor sales decline.